Easy Glycolysis Explanations

 The metabolites of PFK-1 are further broken down into 2-three carbon units (remember that glucose had six carbons).
 It is important to note that every reaction from here on is done twice, one for each three-carbon unit.
 These metabolites are further altered in a series of reactions that are not as important on the MCAT.
 However, it is important to know that during this process each of these three carbon units produce one ATP molecule (net two ATP so far).

 The last and final step of glycolysis is converting phosphoenolpyruvate (PEP) into pyruvate via the enzyme pyruvate kinase.
 This last step is important because it takes the energy of a phosphate bond on PEP and transfers it to a molecule of ADP, creating ATP.
 Since we have two PEP molecules being converted into two pyruvate molecules, we net a total of two ATP from this reaction.
 From here, the pyruvate created will be transported into the mitochondrial matrix for further breakdown within the pyruvate dehydrogenase complex to ultimately shuttle to the Krebs cycle or fatty acid synthesis.

 In summary, we took one glucose (a six-carbon molecule) and broke it down into two pyruvates (three-carbon molecule).
 Throughout this process, we required two ATP to activate glycolysis and we produced four ATP molecules in the end.
 The three important enzymes to know are hexokinase, phosphofructokinase, and pyruvate kinase, each of them being an irreversible step in glycolysis.

 Ponder on this: if these three reactions in glycolysis are irreversible and the rest are reversible, and if we are going in the reverse direction (to create glucose molecules), then we must replace only these three irreversible enzymes with other enzymes to be able to go backward.
-That is called gluconeogenesis and I hope the figure below illustrates the similarities between these two processes.
+That is called gluconeogenesis.